 Santa Fe Resort.
 Absolutely.
 I have a wonderful time talking and laughing with Philip and Yongwoong (Steve).
-We have a nice room at the 3rd floor next to the balcony and had outdoor activities like snorkeling and swimming at the beach and at Ogtong resort.
-Furthermore, we had Philippine style seafood for lunch after our island hopping and ate at a local restaurant near the village market.
-At night, we stayed near the beach area under one of those white umbrellas and talked about different culture both of Korea and Philippine and everything.
+We have a nice room on the 3rd floor next to the balcony and had outdoor activities like snorkeling and swimming at the beach and at Ogtong resort.
+Furthermore, we had Philippine-style seafood for lunch after our island hopping and ate at a local restaurant near the village market.
+At night, we stayed near the beach area under one of those white umbrellas and talked about different cultures both of Korea and [the Philippines] and everything.
 We had so much fun with beer!!!

 The pleasure is all mine for a friend and he got his first coconut meat or “butong” fresh from the coconut trees near the beach.
 The crew was so generous to get a couple of coconut for us.
 We thank them very dearly for the awesome and warm accommodation.

 More question and answer

 5) What makes Cebu different from where you are from?